nfroidure/gulp-iconfont/README.md

  system, you may want to auto hint your fonts.
 Beware that this is an experimental and untested feature (beware to use at least the 0.93 version).

-#### options.woff2
+#### options.spawnWoff2
 Type: `Boolean`
 Default value: `false`

-You can use the [woff2](https://gist.github.com/sergejmueller/cf6b4f2133bcb3e2f64a) format if you have the [woff2_compress tool](https://github.com/nfroidure/woff2) installed in your system and in your env path.
+You can use the [woff2](https://gist.github.com/sergejmueller/cf6b4f2133bcb3e2f64a) binaries if you have the [woff2_compress tool](https://github.com/nfroidure/woff2) installed in your system and in your env path instead of the slower Node converter.

 Note that i had to clone the project and you'll have to use this fork until it [gets merged](https://github.com/google/woff2/pull/21) or it allows

 #### options.svg
 Type: `Boolean`
-Default value: `true`
+Default value: `false`

-Since SVG fonts are deprecated in some browsers, you may want to avoid generating them.
+Since SVG fonts are deprecated in some browsers, they are disabled per default.

-Since this option will probably default to `false` in the next major version (probably 3.0.0), it is recommanded to set it even if you use the default value.
+ You may want to continue generating them.

 #### options.*
 The [svgicons2svgfont](https://github.com/nfroidure/svgicons2svgfont#svgicons2svgfontoptions)